deepdrive/deepdrive-api/README.md

 Python implementation of Deepdrive API used to run agents within the [Deepdrive sim](https://github.com/deepdrive/deepdrive-sim) over the network.

-The Deepdrive sim server accepts messages over ZMQ serialized with Apache Arrow, allowing agents to be written in any language that also supports these libs.
+The [server](deepdrive_api/server.py) accepts messages over ZMQ serialized with Apache Arrow, allowing agents to be written in any language and will run locally alongside the simulation (Unreal).
+A reference client implementation in python can be found in [client.py](deepdrive_api/client.py).

 To install the package, run: `pip3 install deepdrive-api`

+## Development

-## PyPi upload
+### PyPi upload

 ```
 # Build